kentoespdam/eo_manual_book/api.js/readme.md

 ## Descriptions

-> file api.js merupakan dasar bagi frontend untuk menggenerate view sesuai action dan role user login
+> api.js file is library for frontend to generating view based on user role and action

 ## api.js Structure